uccser/cs-unplugged/docs/source/author/topics.rst

 Viewing the Current State
 ------------------------------------------------------------------------------

-When developing locally, to get a quick overview of the current state of what content is loaded and how it connects together, you can go to the following url:
+When developing locally, once you have a server and ``gulp`` runing (see :doc:`../getting_started/basic_usage`) you can go to the url below to get a quick overview of what content is loaded and how it connects together:

 .. code-block:: none